JohnLins/NeuralNetwork/README.md

 ```

 Next, we have to decide on an activation function.
 The top three are: `Sigmoid`, `TanH`, and `RelU`

+The activation function is a crucial component in a neuron.
+All it does is determine if a neuron should fire or not.
+When a neuron fires, that just means that it's value will go on to the next layer.

 But in this case we'll use a sigmoid function.